ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for worker node fix pack 4.3.29_1533_openshift, released 3 August 2020
 {: #4329_1533}

 The following table shows the changes that are included in the worker node fix pack update `4.3.29_1533_openshift`.
-Worker node patch updates can be applied by updating or reloading the worker node.
+Worker node patch updates can be applied by updating, reloading (in classic infrastructure), or replacing (in VPC infrastructure) the worker node.
 {: shortdesc}

 | Component | Previous | Current | Description |